SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 This means that more than one version may be eligible at a certain point in time.
 Tooling SHOULD default to use the newest allowable version (the one with the most recent `stabilized_at` date) then.

-A version is deemed _obsolete_ at a given date if
+A version is deemed in _warning phase_ at a given date if

-- `obsoleted_at` is before or at the given date.
+- `warn_at` is before or at the given date.

-Any conformance test result that refers to an obsolete, yet effective version MUST be accompanied by a notice that this version is obsolete.
+Any conformance test result that refers to an effective version in warning phase MUST be accompanied by a warning that this version will soon be deprecated.
 This case is meant to be used to implement a formal grace period to encourage providers to switch to the next version.

 Note: At any given date, we intend to have at most two effective versions,